cole-h06/Verity/notes/experiment_3.md

 One potential problem with the initial propagation model is that sources asserting many claims may accumulate an advantage simply because they participate in more parts of the graph.

-To test this, source credibility was divided by source degree before being distributed to claims.
+To test this, I divided source credibility by source degree before it is distributed to claims.

 The goal was to determine whether the rankings produced by Experiment 1 were primarily driven by graph structure or by source claim volume.